 - The "width" entry specifies a regridding width, when applicable. width = 4; To regrid using a 4x4 box or circle with diameter 4. - The "shape" entry defines the shape of the neighborhood.
-Valid values are "SQUARE" or "CIRCLE" - The "gaussian\dx" entry specifies a delta distance for Gaussian smoothing.
+Valid values are "SQUARE" or "CIRCLE" - The "gaussian_dx" entry specifies a delta distance for Gaussian smoothing.
 The default is 81.271.
-Ignored if not Gaussian method. - The "gaussian\radius" entry defines the radius of influence for Gaussian smoothing.
+Ignored if not Gaussian method. - The "gaussian_radius" entry defines the radius of influence for Gaussian smoothing.
 The default is 120.
 Ignored if not Gaussian method.

-- The "gaussian\dx" and "gaussian\radius" settings must be in the same units, such as kilometers or degress.
-Their ratio (sigma = gaussian\radius / gaussian\dx) determines the Guassian weighting function. - The "convert", "censor\thresh", and "censor\val" entries are described below.
+- The "gaussian_dx" and "gaussian_radius" settings must be in the same units, such as kilometers or degress.
+Their ratio (sigma = gaussian_radius / gaussian_dx) determines the Guassian weighting function. - The "convert", "censor_thresh", and "censor_val" entries are described below.
 When specified, these operations are applied to the output of the regridding step.
 The conversion operation is applied first, followed by the censoring operation.
+Note that these operations are limited in scope.
+They are only applied if defined within the regrid dictionary itself.
+Settings defined at higher levels of config file context are not applied.

 '''

 regrid = {

 to_grid

 = NONE;

 method

 = NEAREST;

 width

 = 1;

 vld_thresh

 = 0.5;

+shape

 = SQUARE;

-shape
+= 81.271;

 gaussian_dx

-= 81.271;

 gaussian_radius = 120;

 convert(x)

 = x;

+censor_thresh

-censor_thresh = [];
+= [];

 censor_val

 = [];

+}

 '''

-4.2.11 fcst
+5.2.11 fcst